Scholar-Sync/ScholarSync/README.md

 `npx expo run`<br/><br/>
 And now you have scholar sync running!
 Follow the instructions in the terminal to run the app on a platform of your choice.

+## How to get started

+Click the get started button in the home page, once navigated you will be welcomed to your profile page where you can create your profile and resume!

 ## Directory Structure

 <pre>